Sentreee/Inferno-Dimension-1.20.1/README.md

    - Open the Minecraft Launcher and select the Forge profile.
    - Click 'Play' to launch the game with the mod installed.

-## Getting Started
+## Exploration
-1. **Creating the Portal**:
-   - Craft an Inferno Portal Frame using Blaze Powder and Obsidian.
-   - Arrange the frames in a rectangle (4x5) shape, similar to a Nether portal.
-   - Activate the portal using a Blaze Igniter crafted from Blaze Powder and a Flint and Steel.
-2. **Entering the Dimension**:
-   - Step into the portal to be transported to the Inferno Dimension.
-3. **Exploration and Survival**:
+3. **Survival**:
    - Be prepared with heat-resistant armor and plenty of supplies.
-   - Explore the biomes, collect resources, and battle mobs to discover all the secrets of the Inferno Dimension.
+   - Explore the biome, collect resources, and battle mobs to discover all the secrets of the Inferno Biome.

 ## Feedback and Support
 If you encounter any issues or have suggestions, please create an issue on the GitHub repository or reach out on our Discord server.